 Basil The King of Herbs

-It is native to South Asia and widely used all over the world as a kitchen companion.
-Leaves of basil are used, both fresh and dried, to flavor salads, sauces, meat, and fish.
+It is native to South Asia and widely used worldwide as a kitchen companion.
+Both fresh and dried basil leaves are used to flavor salads, sauces, meat, and fish.

 The leaves are glossy and oval-shaped, with smooth and toothed edges.
 They are arranged oppositely around the stem.
 Small flowers appear at terminal clusters with colors ranging from white to magenta.
 The basil grows robustly in warm weather and is sensitive to frost conditions.
 Fungal infections like Fusarium wilt, Downey mildew, and blight cause huge losses to the herb.